 So far, he’s not being honest with me so I’m just playing along.
 Next step: let’s get my car appraised as a trade-in.
 At this point in the lease, if I sold it privately, I should easily be able to sell it for more than my current buyout.
 Trade-ins are another story, and I know that.

 In this case, they did their next song-and-dance routine and, charm back on, came back to me and said, they made some calls and they were offered $x for my car but they were so generous, they were going to bump it up by $1,000 and give me $x + 1,000 for my car.
 That price was $3,500 less than what my buyout is.
 Uh, no thanks.
-Even being realistic with the fact that I may make a profit selling my car, I can’t expect the same on a trade in, but that’s ridiculous.
+Even being realistic with the fact that I may not make a profit selling my car, that’s ridiculous.

 I made a note of the key pricing details before I left.
 “We’re not allowed to give the printout to you”.
 What a joke.
 No wonder people find buying cars stressful, with these tactics.

 Fast forward a week and this time, the Car Cost Canada people passed me on to a different Mazda dealership.
 Off I went, and when I was just pulling into the dealership to take a look, the salesperson at Dealer 2 calls me to set up a time to meet him.
 Good timing.

 I went inside, met him briefly and since he had a prior appointment set up already (and the customers just arrived as well), he got his manager to set me up with a test drive and hopefully by the time I returned, he’d be free again.